mcneel/developer.rhino3d.com/content/en/guides/grasshopper2/your-first-component-windows/index.md

 1. The **HelloGrasshopper 2** project (_.csproj_) has the same name as its parent solution...this is the project that was created for us by the **Grasshopper 2 Assembly** template wizard earlier.
 1. **Dependencies**: Just as with most projects, you will be referencing other libraries.
 The **Grasshopper 2 Assembly** template added the necessary dependencies to create a custom Grasshopper 2 component.
 1. **Framework Targets** - The **Grasshopper 2 Assembly** template is multi-targeted so that the correct assemblies are loaded for the correct platforms.
-1. **Grasshopper2** - The referenced Grasshopper 2 Nuget.
+1. **Grasshopper2** - The referenced Grasshopper 2 NuGet package.
 1. **Properties** contains the **launchSettings.json** file.
 This file contains all of the debug.
 1. **HelloGrasshopper2Plugin.cs** the Rhino Plugin required for Grasshopper 2.
-1. **HelloGrasshopper2PlpuginInfo.cs** contains the component library information, such as the name, icon, etc.
+1. **HelloGrasshopper2PluginInfo.cs** contains the component library information, such as the name, icon, etc.
 1. **HelloGrasshopper2Component.cs** is where the action is.
 Let's take a look at this file...

 ### Make Changes

-1. Open **HelloGrasshopper 2Component.cs** in Visual Studio's Source Editor (if it isn't already).
+1. Open **HelloGrasshopper2Component.cs** in Visual Studio's Source Editor (if it isn't already).
-1. Notice that `HelloGrasshopper 2Component` inherits from `Component` ...
+1. Notice that `HelloGrasshopper2Component` inherits from `Component` ...

         public class HelloGrasshopper2Component : Component

-1. If you hover over `Component` you will notice this is actually `Grasshopper.Components.Component`.
+1. If you hover over `Component` you will notice this is actually `Grasshopper2.Components.Component`.
 1.  `HelloGrasshopper2Component` also overrides two methods for determining the input and output parameters ...

 ```cs